 I also pointed to something you just alluded to in your question, and that is they pose a grave risk to Mexican sovereignty as well.
 We have seen multiple journalists and politicians and candidates assassinated, murdered, in Mexico by cartels, because either they are not the cartels' chosen candidate, or they are a journalist that has spoken out against the cartels, and you find yourself murdered.

-And I do not think we should underestimate, and I hope the
+has spoken out against the cartels, and you find yourself murdered.
 And I do not think we should underestimate, and I hope the Mexicans do not, the amount of leverage that they have created over the Mexican government, and in some parts of Mexico they are in fact have operational control over territories, particularly near the U.S.-Mexican border.